jacoflaco/osiris/README.txt

 Open a browser and in the URL bar, type 'corsair.cs.iupui.edu:20111/osiris/current/index.php' There you will be presented with the home page.
 You can click on REGISTER to register a user and then login to see more options.
+After registering, you will be sent an email with an activationcode and a link.
+The link should automatically activate you.
+If not, copy and paste the code.

-For Admin controls, go to the following website 'corsair.cs.iupui.edu:20111/osiris/admin/login.php' You can use the following credentials to login:
+For Admin controls, go to the following website 'corsair.cs.iupui.edu:20111/osiris/current/admin/login.php' You can use the following credentials to login:

   Username: jakeah122@gmail.com